Venezuelan rock: 1970s

+1980s

+While efforts were mostly oriented to the commercial pop/rock scene, from the underground-punk scene of the 1980s emerged several bands with international promotion, such as "Sentimiento Muerto" and "Desorden Público", whose first production was launched in 1987, despite the blockade in the media of some of their music due to their strong political views and mildly offensive language.
+However, both bands' first recordings achieved a huge success, which led to the record companies change of attitude towards them, both allowing them to record additional records, and opening the doors for other emerging bands of the late 80's, such as "Zapato 3", "Sentimiento Muerto" and Seguridad Nacional, among others.

+1990s

 In the 1990s, many new bands appeared, such as "Caramelos de Cianuro", "Malanga", "Los Amigos Invisibles", "Levítico", Candy 66, and "Zapato 3".

 The post-90s era was characterized by a lack of significant new rock acts in the Venezuelan music scene, as the musical tastes of former rock-lovers shifted towards EDM.

+2000s

+Several new bands have emerged trying to push again the Venezuelan rock scene.
+Bands like Cunaguaro Soul, Domingo en llamas, La Vida Bohème, Viniloversus, Charliepapa, Dioslepague, Los Mesoneros, Telegrama, The Asbestos, Americania, Presidente, Los Paranoias, Los Pixel and many others have created a vibrant live music scene.

+2010s

 Recently, the Venezuelan rock scene has been re-energized.
-Several new bands have emerged trying to push again the Venezuelan rock scene.
-Bands like "La Vesper", "Viniloversus", "La Vida Bohème", "Los Pixel", "Los Mesoneros", "Telegrama", "The Asbestos", "Americania", "Los Dilbertos", "Los Javelin", "Los Verona (band)", "Los Paranoias", "Los Daltonicos", "Petrula", "Pentatoniks" and many others have created a vibrant live music scene that threatens to outgrow the limited venues that Caracas has to offer for live music.
+Recordatorio, Okills, La pequeña revancha, Arawato, etc. have emerged.